-During the 2021 program year, Fulton County will fund organizations that provide case management and housing navigation services to assist homeless individuals and families, including those staying in emergency shelter, make the transition to permanent housing and prevent returns to homelessness.
-ESG funds are provided to North Fulton Community Charities for rapid rehousing.
+During the 2023 program year, Fulton County will use 2021 ESG funds for organizations that provide case management and housing navigation services to assist homeless individuals and families, including those staying in emergency shelter, make the transition to permanent housing and prevent returns to homelessness.
 In addition, the County will fund case management, legal representation and counseling, emergency financial assistance, and rental assistance.
 The County will also work to increase the availability of affordable housing in Fulton County by using HOME funds to support the development of new affordable rental housing.